Program Books and Information

 National Grange Resources

-Note that there are only a few select items listed here for your convenience.
+Note that only a few select items are listed here for your convenience.
 Many additional resources, forms, etc., are available directly from the National Grange Website.
-You’ll want to access the Member Resources Page for a wide variety of resources ranging from secretary forms to the National Digest and promotional material.
+You’ll want to access the Member Resources Page for a wide variety of resources, from secretary forms to the National Digest and promotional material.

 2016 National Grange Ruling on Virtual Attendance at Grange Meetings Yes, it is allowed.

 Brochures that communicate important information to the public and your members (released in 2021).
-You can customize and print these yourself or order from the National Grange Supply Store.
-(This section is under construction.)
+You can order from the National Grange Supply Store.

-• Local Grange Brochure — gives an effective synopsis of that local Granges are what they do, including the benefits of joining.
-Add a label or customize an announce “Hometown resilence and personal growth starts here…”
+• Local Grange Brochure Gives an effective synopsis of what local Granges are and what they do, including the benefits of joining.
+Add a label or customize an announcement: “Hometown resilience and personal growth starts here…”

-• New Applicant Pack — this is a great “all in one” new member application that includes lots of information and an orientation for the new member.
-This requires legal-size paper for printing.
+• New Applicant Pack — This is a great “all in one” new member application that includes lots of information and an orientation for the new member.

 Grange Heirloom Program